Our events programme launched in June 2019 after we held a public consultation inviting feedback on its scope, format, and content in April 2019.

 • gathering feedback from local industry and individuals

-We will shortly be publishing details of an ambitious initiative (called Project Blue Tit) which will explore working with people to create cultural change – people who attend our events can choose to be a part of this or not.
-We will release more details about this project as part of each event below.
+In 2020 we will launch a pilot scheme of an ambitious, and unique, initiative we call Project Blue Tit.
+This project will explore working with people to create cultural change in a measurable way – people who attend our events can choose to be a part of this or not.
+If you are interested in hearing more about the pilot scheme, or being a part of it please contact email@example.com.

 Season 1 (2019 events)